pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 # GitHub Authentication #

 ## Introduction ##
-If you are following articles about GitHub Pages you might have faced issues with logging to GitHub from terminal to clone, pull na push changes.\
+If you are following articles about GitHub Pages you might have faced issues with logging into GitHub from the terminal to clone, pull, and push changes.\
-GitHub has switched off ability to login through password to its services.
-The only way to login now to push changes is by using access tokens and ssh.
+GitHub has switched off the ability to log in through a password to its services.
+The only way to log in now to push changes is by using access tokens and ssh.
 So let's explain what it is.

 ## Access Tokens ##
-In computer systems, an access token contains the security credentials for a login session and identifies the user, the user's groups, the user's privileges, and, in some cases, a particular application.[1]
+In computer systems, an access token contains the security credentials for a login session and identifies the user, the user's groups, the user's privileges, and, in some cases, a particular application.
 In some instances, one may be asked to enter an access token (e.g. 40 random characters) rather than the usual password (it therefore should be kept secret just like a password).

 Access tokens are used in token-based authentication to allow an application to access an API.
 The application receives an access token after a user successfully authenticates and authorizes access, then passes the access token as a credential when it calls the target API.
 The passed token informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the Scope that was granted during authorization.

-In addition, if you have chosen to allow users to log in through an Identity Provider (IdP), such as Facebook, the IdP will issue its own access token to allow your application to call the IDP's API.
+In addition, if you have chosen to allow users to log in through an Identity Provider (IDP), such as Facebook, the IDP will issue its access token to allow your application to call the IDP's API.
 For example, if your user authenticates using Facebook, the access token issued by Facebook can be used to call the Facebook Graph API.
-These tokens are controlled by the IdP and can be issued in any format.
+These tokens are controlled by the IDP and can be issued in any format.

-Tokens usually has some information about the person who logged in (for example login id, timestamp, etc.) coded in special format or are encoded using custom (specific for provider) cryptographic algorithm.\
+Tokens usually have some information about the person who logged in (for example login id, timestamp, etc.) coded in a special format or are encoded using a custom (specific for the provider) cryptographic algorithm.\
 More reading [Wikipedia - access token](https://en.wikipedia.org/wiki/Access_token)

 ## SSH - Secure Shell ##
 SSH is a software package that enables secure system administration and file transfers over insecure networks.
-It is used in nearly every data center and in every large enterprise.
+It is used in nearly every data center and every large enterprise.

 The SSH protocol uses encryption to secure the connection between a client and a server.
 All user authentication, commands, output, and file transfers are encrypted to protect against attacks in the network.
-For details of how the SSH protocol works, see the [protocol page](https://en.wikipedia.org/wiki/Secure_Shell).
+For details on how the SSH protocol works, see the [protocol page](https://en.wikipedia.org/wiki/Secure_Shell).
 To understand the SSH File Transfer Protocol, see the [SFTP page](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol).

 The protocol works in the client-server model, which means that the connection is established by the SSH client connecting to the SSH server.
 The SSH client drives the connection setup process and uses public key cryptography to verify the identity of the SSH server.
-After the setup phase the SSH protocol uses strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the data that is exchanged between the client and server.
+After the setup phase, the SSH protocol uses strong symmetric encryption and hashing algorithms to ensure the privacy and integrity of the data that is exchanged between the client and server.

 SSH was designed on Unix-like operating systems, as a replacement for Telnet and for unsecured remote Unix shell protocols, such as the Berkeley Remote Shell (rsh) and the related rlogin and rexec protocols, which all use insecure, plaintext methods of authentication, like passwords.